-

 Will I get points for a traffic ticket?

 All traffic ticket convictions add points to your driving record.
-Depending on the infraction, the state will assign between one and 15 points to your record.
+Depending on the infraction, the state will assign up to 15 points to your driving record.
 The more severe the infraction, the higher the point total.

 Is there anyway I can have points removed from my driving record?